 * * * *

 How a Real Carpenter Moves Around a Job Site.
 The widow Barbara’s cottage is being built at the edge of our meadow, as August turns to September.
-Billy, Bruce, and Mike are (respectively) the master and journeyman and apprentice who arrive each morning, in pick-up trucks, with also a dog named Jed.
+Billy, Bruce, and Mike are the master and journeyman and apprentice who arrive each morning in pick-up trucks, with also a dog named Jed.
 They’re our heroes.
-Each day after they’ve got in their pickup trucks and gone, we filter out onto the job site to see what miracles they’ve wrought in a day.
-In the day it’s 90 degrees on that rink of plywood with no shade.
+Each day, after they’ve got in their trucks and gone, we filter out onto the job site to see what miracles they’ve wrought in a day.
+Noontimes, it’s 90 degrees on that platform of heavy-duty OSB plywood, 1825 sq ft with no shade.

 * * * *